 Where to stay in Valencia

-Valencia has some superb hotels and apartments, but with so many neighborhoods and so many things to do and see, deciding where to stay in Valencia can be intimidating.
+Valencia has some superb hotels and apartments, but with so many neighborhoods and so many things to do and see, deciding where to stay can be intimidating.
 It doesn’t have to be.

 Most first-time visitors choose to stay either in the historic Old Town or the lively beachside areas.
 If you’re looking for something different, Valencia has a few other charming neighborhoods that I’ll discuss below.

-While putting together this guide on the best places to stay in Valencia, I kept several factors in mind , such as convenience, safety, and noise levels.
+While putting together this guide on the best places to stay in Valencia, I considered several factors such as convenience, safety, and noise levels.

-As you might expect, no neighborhood is perfect.
-I did my best to highlight the pros and cons of each.
-I also chose a few of my favorite hotels in each area.
-Hopefully, this will help you decide where to stay.
+As you might expect, no neighborhood is perfect, which is why I outlined the pros and cons of each.
+I’ve also listed my favorite hotels in every area.
+I hope this will help you decide where to stay in Valencia and choose the perfect accommodation.

 This area of Valencia is best for: sightseeing, nightlife, first-time visitors, shopping